-The threat of foreclosure is one of the most frightening things for a homeowner.
+The threat of foreclosure is one of the most frightening things for a homeowner, know how bankruptcy can stop foreclosure.
 When you fall behind on your mortgage payments, your lender has the right to foreclose on the property.
 Foreclosure is the legal proceeding whereby your mortgage lender sells your real property.
 The lender then applies for the money from the sale of the property toward the debt owed on it.

 How Bankruptcy Can Stop Foreclosure